GeriatricJacob/braml/README.md

 The end of the file or  just before anyset of braces that contain something must end in a '$'.

 THE FILE MUST END WITH '$' without quotes.

+To compile a file to HTML simply run 'braml input.braml ouput.html'